smgorelik/VendorSimTestScripts/README.md

 ### Rundll32 RunHTMLApplication technique

 Adversaries abuse Rundll32 to execute JavaScript and VBScript codes without downloading scripts.
-Due to architectural weakness within the rundll32 loading process, rundll32 can be misused to not only load dll, but also to execute a direct Javascript or VBScript code.
+Due to architectural weakness within the rundll32 loading process, rundll32 can be misused to not only load DLLs, but also to execute a direct Javascript or VBScript code.

-*note that this command line is executed from a command-prompt*
+*note that this command line is executed from a command-prompt* https://attack.mitre.org/techniques/T1218/011/

-https://attack.mitre.org/techniques/T1218/011/

 `CMD> rundll32.exe vbscript:"\..\\mshtml, RunHTMLApplication "+Close(CreateObject("WScript.Shell").Run("calc"))`